joseabril25/checkpoint-node-api/docs/database-schema.md

 - User sessions should be monitored for unusual activity (e.g., multiple logins from different locations).
 - Implement rate limiting on login attempts to prevent brute force attacks.
 - Consider using HTTPS to encrypt data in transit.
+- Input validation

 This approach balances security and usability, allowing users to stay logged in while maintaining the ability to revoke access when necessary.

+# Design Consierations

+## Why mongoDB?

+### Pros:

+- Renti uses MongoDB
+- Flexible schema design allows for easy changes as requirements evolve
+- Document-based structure aligns well with the application's data model
+- Scalability for future growth with built-in support for horizontal scaling
+- Built-in date handling and TTL indexes for automatic cleanup of expired data

+### Cons:

+- Less strict schema enforcement compared to SQL databases
+- No built-in support for relational joins, but this is mitigated by the application's design

+### Date Handling

+- MongoDB's Date type is used for all date fields, allowing for easy querying and sorting.
+- All dates are stored in UTC to avoid timezone issues.
+- Prevents issues with daylight saving time changes by storing dates in a consistent format.
+- Date fields are indexed for efficient querying, especially for standup entries by date.

+## Schema Validation

+Using Mongoose schema validation to enforce data integrity:

+- required fields
+- String formats (e.g., email)
+- Date formats
+- Enum validation for status fields
+- Custom validation for unique constraints (e.g., one standup per user per day)